IIIF/cookbook-recipes/recipe/0053-seeAlso/index.md

 ## Related Recipes

-* [Audio Presentation with Accompanying Image][0014], using `accompanyingCanvas` to present one IIIF resource simultaneously with another
-* [Choice (simplest)][0033] for showing multiple representations of the same view
-* [Choice — multispectral flavored example, with image services][0034] for showing multiple representations of the same view with Image Services
 * [homepage][0047] for pointing to a web page about the object represented by the current resource
 * [Providing Alternative Representations][0046] for alternate representations of the same object
-* [A museum object][0059] for using `rendering` to provide a 3D model

 {% include acronyms.md %}
 {% include links.md %}